Andreahernandezt/Week4_project_gettingandcleaningdata/README.md

 # Week4_project_gettingandcleaningdata

-This is the final assignment for Coursera's Getting and Cleaning Data course the run_analysis.R script:
+This is the final assignment for Coursera's Getting and Cleaning Data course.

+The run_analysis.R script:

 -    Merges the training and the test sets to create one data set.
 -   Extracts only the measurements on the mean and standard deviation for each measurement.